01-edu/public/docs/setup_of_external_repo.md

 ### Create your own public repository

 Once logged into your GitHub account, click on the creation of new repository:
-It is the button `New` (the button is on the top corner right side)
+It is the button `New` (the button is on the top corner right side).

 ### Git clone your repository and prepare an example for the folder structure for projects

-- Create a folder called `subjects`
+- Create a folder called `subjects`.
-- Inside this folder create a folder called what you wish (example: `firstproject`)
+- Inside this folder create a folder called what you wish (example: `firstproject`).
-- Inside the folder `firstproject` create a `README.md` file which you will use as the subject content of your first project
+- Inside the folder `firstproject` create a `README.md` file which you will use as the subject content of your first project.
-- After the subject content `README.md` is created, create a folder `audit` inside the `firstproject` directory
+- After the subject content `README.md` is created, create a folder `audit` inside the `firstproject` directory.
 - Inside the `audit` folder create a `README.md` that respect the audit type of file.
 We advise you to take an example such as the ascii-art audit `README.md` file.
 Here is the [link](https://raw.githubusercontent.com/01-edu/public/master/subjects/ascii-art/audit/README.md) to the raw file.
-- Once all those files are done, git push them to your new repository
+- Once all those files are done, git push them to your new repository.

 ### Publish the repository on GitHub pages